 AIPG expects all participants in AIPG events to create safe and positive experiences for everyone.

 “Participant” in this policy refers to anyone present at AIPG events, including all attendees, members, vendors, exhibitors, contractors, staff, and venue staff.

 2. Expected Behavior

-We expect all participants at AIPG events (attendees, members, vendors, exhibitors, contractors, staff, and venue staff) to abide by this Anti-Harassment Policy in all venues and at all AIPG events, including ancillary events and official and unofficial social gatherings.
+We expect all participants at AIPG events (attendees, members, vendors, exhibitors, contractors, staff, and venue staff) to abide by this Code of Conduct Policy in all venues and at all AIPG events, including ancillary events and official and unofficial social gatherings.

 3. Unacceptable Behavior

 Unacceptable behaviors include, but are not limited to:

 Exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the Code of Conduct Policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing, uniforms, costumes, or otherwise create a sexualized environment.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 Excessive swearing and offensive jokes are not appropriate for AIPG events.